 Furthermore, adult mosquitoes emerge from water sources, so they usually come from areas like puddles, wetlands, drainage channels, or stagnant water.

 Positioning the mosquito trap in shaded locations will urge the insects to look for them faster because they tend to steer clear of hot, glaring sunlight.
-Traps will also work best if you place them within at least 30-feet from the location you want to look after, or from the breeding or resting location of the mosquitoes.
+Traps will work best if you place them within at least 30-feet from the location you want to look after or from the mosquitoes’ breeding or resting location.

-You can also fix them in a setting that has no hedges, bushes, high grass, or other obstacles that will hinder the spread of carbon dioxide.
+It would be best if you placed them in a setting with no hedges, bushes, high grass, or other obstacles that will hinder the spread of carbon dioxide.